Jump to Sections:

 Limit: 50lbs.
 Be prepared to wait in line, have the drop off be randomly closed, or have this info change unexpectedly, as the city does whatever they want whenever they want, without notice or explanation.
 This is the most current info on the city's website at the time of this posting.

-Every Monday, Wednesday, and Saturday, at 3935 Louisa Street, as well as other NEW drop-off locations around the city with varying open hours.
-They also offer a curbside pickup service from your house, starting at $25 a month.
+Every Monday, Wednesday, and Saturday, you can drop off at 3935 Louisa Street, as well as other NEW drop-off locations around the city with varying open hours.
+They also offer a curbside pickup service from your house, for a monthly subscription fee.

 Check drop off locations and hours here.

-Most folks are (thankfully) becoming aware that our worldwide systems for handling recycling of plastics are broken... with estimates finding that only 6.5-9% of all plastic ever made has been recycled.
+Most people are (thankfully) becoming aware that our worldwide systems for handling recycling of plastics are broken... with estimates finding that at best only 9% of all plastic ever made has been recycled.
+And, more recently, that rate has dropped to only 5% in the U.S.-- and that's even if the plastic is clean, the right type, and actually sent to the recycling facility.

 PLASTIC RECYCLING OPTIONS

 Important note: Do not put recycling into plastic bags inside your bin.
 Leave it loose.
-Recycling is HAND SORTED here so if it's in a bag or gross, they will not open or touch it.
+If it's in a bag or looks gross, they will not open or touch it.

-Option 2: Drop off recyclables at the City of New Orleans Recycling Drop Off Center located at 2829 Elysian Fields Avenue on Saturdays from 8am to 1pm.
-Be prepared to wait in line.
+Located at 2829 Elysian Fields Avenue on Saturdays from 8am to 1pm.
 For a complete list of items accepted at the recycling drop off center, see the link.

 Paid Zero Waste Boxes from Terracycle for individual households.
 You can order zero waste boxes from Terracycle for a variety of recycling types such as cosmetics, just #5 plastics, school supplies & office materials, e-waste and more.
 Or a larger catch-all box that's more expensive to hold everything.